Democratic watchman. (Bellefonte, Pa.) 1855-1940, January 01, 1932, Image 4

 and Lee Hoover families and while

-| here were of Mrs. Witherite's
+here were guests of Mrs. Witherite’s

-mother sister, Mrs. Irwin and
+{mother and sister, Mrs. Irwin and